agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 * A copy of the EnhancedEndpointTracker
   `source code <https://github.com/agccie/ACI-EnhancedEndpointTracker>`_ located in */opt/cisco/src* directory

-The recommended sizing for the VM is as follows:
-   * 8 vCPU
-   * 16G memory
-   * 75G harddisk, thick provisioned

 Once the OVA is deployed, access the console with the credentials below.
 Note, you will be required to change the password on first login.